Quality management definition

 Understanding quality management systems in business

-Customers’ expectations are higher than ever, so companies who successfully meet these rising expectations have a tremendous opportunity to differentiate themselves.
+Customers’ expectations are higher than ever, so companies that successfully meet these rising expectations have a tremendous opportunity to differentiate themselves.
 These heightened customer expectations and increasing standards mean that quality assurance and quality management are incredibly important.

 In business that means keeping a keen eye on every process and touchpoint to find out where things could be made better – and how.
 Two example areas where quality management is most applicable are manufacturing/shipping and customer support.